-Military Etiquette: A Brief Overview
+Military Etiquette: A Brief

 - Dress for the event; different attire is appropriate for different events.
-(Super short shirts/skirts/dress; low cut tops; or a bare midriff are not appropriate for any military events). - When you hear the phrase, "Attention to Orders" stand-up. - No public displays of affection.
+(Super short shirts/skirts/c bare midriff are not appropriate for any military events). - When you hear the phrase, "Attention to Orders" stand-up. - No public displays of affection.
 (A hug is appropriate; hand-holding/kissing etc. is not in public). - Walk on the left side of your Soldier.
 (It makes it easier if they need to salute). - RSVP to invitations (ideally within 48 hours of receiving them). - The term "Family event" indicates children of all ages are welcome.
-If it's not stated and you are unsure ask the host. - If you are outside when "Retreat/To The Color" plays (usually at 5pm daily); stop what you are doing and face the flagpole. - When the "National Anthem" is playing place your hand over your heart.
-(Also avoid chewing, talking, texting, etc. during the National Anthem/Retreat/To the Color). - No need to use sir or ma'am when addressing officers or non-commissioned officers (you are not in the military).
-If you would like to show respect it is appropriate to use the individual's rank and last name (conveniently written on their uniform), "Good morning, Major Howell"/"Good afternoon Drill Segreant Spurr." - There is no rank among spouses!
+If it's not stated and you are unsure as - If you are outside when "Retreat/To The Color" plays (usually at 5pm daily); stop what you are doing and fa flagpole. - When the "National Anthem" is playing place your hand over your heart.
+(Also avoid chewing, talking, texting, the National Anthem/Retreat/To the Color). - No need to use sir or ma'am when addressing officers or non-commissioned officers (you are not in the military), would like to show respect it is appropriate to use the individual's rank and last name (conveniently written on the uniform), "Good morning, Major Howell"/"Good afternoon Drill Segreant Spurr." - There is no rank among spouses!

-What to wear: A Brief Overview
+What to wear: A Brief